 Digital procurement is one of the most effective and profitable places to begin your digital transformation journey.
 Implementing a digital procurement platform can have a powerful and immediate impact on your company’s financial health and competitive agility—provided it’s done strategically.
-Taking the time to familiarise yourself with digital procurement, why it matters, and what to look for in a digital procurement platform can help your company begin the journey to true digital transformation, and secure your ability to compete, innovate, and grow today and in the years to come.
+Taking the time to familiarize yourself with digital procurement, why it matters, and what to look for in a digital procurement platform can help your company begin the journey to true digital transformation, and secure your ability to compete, innovate, and grow today and in the years to come.

 Digital Procurement Platforms: The Basics

 Before you can evaluate and implement a digital procurement platform, it’s important to have a firm understanding of digital procurement itself.
 In the broadest sense, digital procurement is the strategic implementation of transformative (sometimes referred to as disruptive) technologies to shift procurement away from a traditionally reactive cost-savings model and toward a proactive model focused on generating savings, innovation, and value through systemic procurement transformation.

 Now, if that sounds like a mouthful, you can think of digital procurement as simply using digital tools such as artificial intelligence, advanced data analytics, and process automation to streamline and optimize procurement—and compete more effectively in the modern global economy, too.